Best Power BI Alternatives in 2026: 9 Tools Ranked by Use Case

 Pricing: Tableau Standard $15/user/month | Tableau Enterprise $35/user/month (both billed annually) | Tableau+ Bundle custom

-Where Power BI wins: Price — though the gap has narrowed after Microsoft raised Power BI Pro from $10 to $14/user/month in 2025.
+Where Power BI wins: Price.
 Power BI Pro at $14/user/month is still slightly cheaper than Tableau Standard at $15/user/month, and if you're already in the Microsoft ecosystem, Power BI's integration is seamless.

 3. Looker Studio — Best Free Alternative for Google Users